History of Lorde in Timeline

 Lorde

-Lorde, born Ella Marija Lani Yelich-O'Connor, is a New Zealand singer-songwriter recognized for her unique brand of pop music.
-She is notable for introspective and unconventional songwriting.
-She is a prominent figure in contemporary music.
+Ella Marija Lani Yelich-O'Connor, professionally known as Lorde, is a New Zealand singer-songwriter recognized for her unique approach to pop music.
+Her work often features introspective and thoughtful songwriting, setting her apart in the contemporary music scene.

-In 1950, Ray Bradbury's science fiction short story "There Will Come Soft Rains" inspired Lorde for much of Melodrama's story, relating it to her own realities she faced.
+When writing her second album, Melodrama, Lorde cited the 1950 science fiction short story "There Will Come Soft Rains" by Ray Bradbury as inspiration for much of Melodrama's story, relating it to her own realities she faced.

 There Will Come Soft Rains (Tale Blazers)